WITPASS/example-wordpress-website/README.md

 3 directories, 13 files
 [kamran@kworkhorse example.com]$
 ```

+# Configuring plugins and themes:
+* Use `plugins/download.list` to specify the name and URL of the zip file for the plugin
+* Use `plugins/gitrepo.list` to specify the name and URL of the git repository for the plugin.
+This also needs `GITHUB_USER` and `GITHUB_TOKEN` to be passed to the container.
+* Use `themes/download.list` to specify the name and URL of the zip file for the theme
+* Use `themes/gitrepo.list` to specify the name and URL of the git repository for the theme.
+This also needs `GITHUB_USER` and `GITHUB_TOKEN` to be passed to the container.

 # How to use this image:
 * Clone this repository on your computer, and save it with the name of the website you are going to setup, e.g. `example.com` .